spozun/cerner-32-days-of-code/README.md

 Day 30 - dependency_injection.php - inject config class into app class

 Day 31 - julia.jl - Julia!
 Running out of languages!
 Nice language for math and parallel threads

+Day 32 - most-obfuscated.js - Hoping to win a sticker with this.